turri21/CDi_Senhor/README.md

     * A gun shot can be heard, so the press is registered.
     * The intro of the game also can't be skipped
     * cdiemu doesn't have this problem
-* Very short MPEG videos are problematic
-    * Last frame might be missing
-    * Single frame MPEG files don't decode at all
-* Fix stop of CD reading from MiSTer Main when reading is deactivated
 * "Uncover featuring Tatjana (Europe)" regressions?
 * Regression of "Historia del Arte Español" (working in DVC rc2)
     * Blank video?